Project

 linuxdvb status / diseqc - global_lock problems with complex setup and/or slow drivers

 Added by Deep Thought over 5 years ago.
-Updated about 2 years ago.
+Updated over 2 years ago.

 Status: